AlaskaAirlines/Icons/README.md

 Adding new icons to this repository requires a few steps.

 1. Add a new icon `.svg` file to the `src/icons/` directory (see DOs and DON'Ts below)
+1. If the icons is to retain its designed color, please place the new icon in the `src/icons/fullColor` directory
 1. Add **shape schema** to `./src/data/icons.json` file (see example below)
 1. Submit pull request for approval